Sam-superlab/base3-power-analysis/README.md

 - Time Complexity: O(A²) where A is the maximum exponent
 - Space Complexity: O(A) for storing digits and partial sums

-## License

-MIT License - feel free to use and modify as needed.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.